Skip to content

 A good resource for information on data transfer considerations is the ESnet Faster Data site.
 Specifically, for setting expectations regarding transfer times, see the page "expected time to transfer data".
 For understanding the impacts of dropped packets on network protocols and the corresponding impacts to large science transfers, see the page regarding "tcp for long range data transfers".

-• the use of Linux commands and tools (scp, rsnyc over ssh, sftp, wget, curl are examples) on CHPC interactive nodes or on the specialized Data Transfer Nodes (DTNs).
-Note the DTN usage is described in the next section.
-Detailed information of the use of these commands can readily be obtained either from the main pages (links above) or via a web search.
+• The use of Linux commands and tools (scp, rsnyc over ssh, sftp, wget, curl are examples) on CHPC interactive nodes or on the specialized Data Transfer Nodes (DTNs).
+Note the DTN usage is described further down on this page.
+Detailed information of the use of these commands can readily be obtained either from the main pages links or searching 'DTNs' in our search bar.

-• to get a download link for data that are on a website with no direct link, e.g. for Dropbox or Sharefile, try Chrome extension CurlWget, or Firefox extension cliget.
+• To get a download link for data on a website with no direct link, e.g. for Dropbox or Sharefile, try the Chrome extension CurlWget, or Firefox extension cliget.
 This extension will generate an URL that can be used with wget or curl on a terminal command line.

 For science workflows that transfer very large files and/or very large data sets between national labs, industry partners, or peer institutions, users require more advanced parallel transfer tools running on tuned endpoint devices such as Data Transfer Nodes (DTNs).
 CHPC supports various parallel transfer tools that support the known science workflows at the University of Utah.
 If a research group requires the support of an additional transfer tool, the group may request it through helpdesk@chpc.utah.edu.